carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/03_Model_Augmentation.md

 To add grounding data, we will use the **file attachment** feature in the Playground.
 This allows us to upload documents that the model can reference when generating responses.

 The document we are going to upload is a .docx file, containing information about the Global AI Community, including its mission, some key statistics and its presence in Italy.
-You can find the file in the `/workspace/data/` directory of your AITK environment, named `global_ai_community.docx`.
+You can find the file in the `data` folder of your AITK environment, named `global_ai_community.docx`.

 1. Click the file attachment icon in the prompt input area.
 ![File attachment icon](../img/file_attachment_icon.png)
-2. Select the file `global_ai_community.docx` from the `/workspace/data/` directory.
+2. Select the file `global_ai_community.docx` from the `/workspaces/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/data` directory.

 !!! tip
 	In the text field that appears, you can enter the following path to the file:

 	```
-	/workspace/data/global_ai_community.docx
+	/workspaces/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/data/global_ai_community.docx
 	```

 ![Uploading Grounding Data File](../img/uploading_grounding_data_file.png)